Thailand and Cambodia

 He adds his bundle and slowly heads back into the field.

-cart loaded with stalks from rice
+Cart loaded with stalks of rice.

 Wat Rong Khun (The White Temple)